 Alison Block '14 is doing Teach for America in San Jose, California.

-Sirisha Bonda '15 is now a Program Associate at the American International Health Alliance in Washington, DC.
+Sirisha Bonda '15 is working as a Project Management Associate at Chemonics International in Washington, DC

 Michael Broder '14 has a Fulbright study grant to conduct public health research in Guatemala for 2014-2015.